frederatic/WTFisMyPsychologyExperiment/README.md

 # WTF Is My Psychology Experiment?

+No idea what to research next?
+No worries, with this generator you can get thousands of free ideas for your next psychology experiment!

-Inspired by [WhatTheFuckShouldIMakeForDinner.com](http://whatthefuckshouldimakefordinner.com/), [WhatTheFuckIsMyMashup.com](http://whatthefuckismymashup.com/) and the [WTFEngine](https://github.com/soulwire/WTFEngine/).
+Inspired by [WhatTheFuckShouldIMakeForDinner.com](http://whatthefuckshouldimakefordinner.com/) and [WhatTheFuckIsMyMashup.com](http://whatthefuckismymashup.com/).
+Created using the [WTFEngine](https://github.com/soulwire/WTFEngine/).

 ## How it works